omic/membrane/README.md

 The data provided for the development of this model is highly protected; access to this data is permissable only by the signing of our Nondisclosure Agreement and under no condition can be distributed outside of Omic, Inc.

+Software developed on top of this data, however, are openly shareable, so long as they do not immediately pose a risk of the above data policy.

+*tl;dr don't share data and be mindful with sharing how you interface with the data.*

 ## Model

 TODO